joshc0des/scrape_views/README.md

 # scrape_views
-HTML scraper for a local cannabis company
+HTML scraper for a local cannabis company PART 1

 ## Installation
 1. Close the repository